 What is the National Emblem of India?

 The Lion Capital of Ashoka at Sarnath is the national emblem of India.
-It consists of four Asiatic Lions standing back to back on a circular abacus.
+It consists of four Lions standing back to back on a circular abacus.
 The abacus has sculptures of an elephant, a horse, a bull and a lion.
-These are separated by wheels in between.
-The national emblem stands on a full-bloomed inverted lotus flower.
+These are separated by wheels in between called the Dharma Chakras.
+The Lotus was removed from the Emblem and instead the motto Satyameva Jayate meaning ‘Truth Alone Triumphs’ was added below the State Emblem of India.

 Which is the National River of India?